Enrichment Classes

 Piano Enrichment Classes

-Practical Piano Skills
+Practical Piano Skills:

 This class for the advancing pianist will focus on skills that are often underdeveloped in young players.
 With Faculty member Peter Friesen, students will learn tricks to enhance their sight reading, learn to understand and play lead sheets and accompaniments from chord symbols, how to transpose, and how to apply basic music theory concepts.